 Stinging – While squash bees have the capability to sting, they rarely ever do.

 Removal – It would be highly unusual to find a need to remove these beneficial pollinators.
-But, if you must relocate them, remove any debris they are likely to nest in from around the designated area and use the same tactics for getting rid of ground nesting bees as outlined above.
+But, if you must relocate them, remove any debris they are likely to nest in from around the designated area and use the same tactics for getting rid of ground-nesting bees as outlined above.

 Good or Bad Bee? – Squash bees are good bees.
-They are neither destructive nor aggressive, and do an excellent job pollinating ground vine plants.
+They are neither destructive nor aggressive and do an excellent job pollinating ground vine plants.

-Hoverflies are not techinically bees, but are often mistaken for them and are also pollinators – hence their inclusion on this list.
+Hoverflies are not technically bees, but are often mistaken for them and are also pollinators – hence their inclusion on this list.
 Members of this insect variety are also commonly referred to as “flower flies.”